KRIEGERDENKMAL: WAR MEMORIAL IN MUNICH

 13 000 GEFALLENEN – MUNICH IN THE WWI

-The first fallen warriors among the soldiers of the Bavarian Army are historically accounted to the battles along the Eastern border of France and in South Belgium.
+The first fallen warriors among the soldiers of the Bavarian Army historically accounted for the battles along the Eastern border of France and in South Belgium.
 One year later, in September 1915, the soldiers of the 6th Army made their tragic way to history as the first victims of the first English gas attacks.
-It should be said ‘the first enemy victims’ as the English soldiers in fact suffered the failed attacks in more extend due to insufficient use and unfavorable wind.
+It should be said ‘the first enemy victims’ as the English soldiers in fact suffered the failed attacks to more extent due to insufficient use and unfavorable wind.

-In the following years of the Great War, the new formed ‘Army Group Rupprecht of Bavaria’ included three armies with only a skeleton staff still formed from the Bavarians, as the new mobilized reinforces were taken from almost every region of the German Empire.
+In the following years of the Great War, the newly formed ‘Army Group Rupprecht of Bavaria’ included three armies with only a skeleton staff still formed from the Bavarians, as the newly mobilized reinforces were taken from almost every region of the German Empire.
 Even though, the Bavarian Army lost 200 000 men in combat, 13 000 among which were the male citizens of Munich.
 The amount engraved within the KRIEGERDENKMAL memorial.
-Some contingent of these fallen warriors, honored in HOFGARTEN, had been buried in ‘LANGEMARK’, a large military cemetery in Belgium, close the unfamous town of Ypres.
+Some contingent of these fallen warriors, honored in HOFGARTEN, had been buried in ‘LANGEMARK’, a large military cemetery in Belgium, close to the infamous town of Ypres.

-Already in 1916, Munich had become a reception center for the wounded soldiers from the frontlines and a number of schools and even famous Munich beer halls were turned into medical aid stations.
-Two years later, in 1918 Munich witnessed an outbreak of a Spanish flue with a death toll close to 600 people.
-Along with that, thousands of families, who had lost heir bread-earners: husbands, sons, fathers, and brothers, now become the unwilled victims of the War, never engraved on the stone of the KRIEGERDENKMAL memorial.
-A few thousands of the people, who lost their lives for the sake of the failed ‘Münchner Räterepublik’ (also known as the ‘Bavarian Soviet Republic’) were also not honored among the victims of the First World War.
+Already in 1916, Munich had become a reception center for the wounded soldiers from the frontlines, and a number of schools and even famous Munich beer halls were turned into medical aid stations.
+Two years later, in 1918 Munich witnessed an outbreak of the Spanish flu with a death toll of close to 600 people.
+Along with that, thousands of families, who had lost their bread-earners: husbands, sons, fathers, and brothers, now become the unwilled victims of the War, never engraved on the stone of the KRIEGERDENKMAL memorial.
+A few thousand of the people, who lost their lives for the sake of the failed ‘Münchner Räterepublik’ (also known as the ‘Bavarian Soviet Republic’) were also not honored among the victims of the First World War.

 MUNICH IN THE SECOND WORLD WAR

-As one of the largest cities in Germany, transport and manufacturing center of the region, the Munich was tragically destined to suffer the massive air raids during the War.
-Contrary to the popular belief, the first bombs dealt damage to Munich already on June 4, 1940, during the Battle of France and on the day, when the last soldiers were to be evacuated from the coast of Dunkirk.
+As one of the largest cities in Germany, the transport and manufacturing center of the region, Munich was tragically destined to suffer massive air raids during the War.
+Contrary to popular belief, the first bombs dealt damage to Munich already on June 4, 1940, during the Battle of France and on the day, when the last soldiers were to be evacuated from the coast of Dunkirk.
 In the years that followed that first raid, Munich witnessed 74 bombardments, which caused the death of 6600 citizens and another 15 000 were wounded.
-3.5 millions of air bombs made unprecedented damage to the city, leaving the major part of the ‘ALTE STADT’ (Old Town) in ruins and 300 000 people without homes.
-The mass evacuation, the drift from the urban and deaths resulted in twice-less population, that Munich had before the War.
+3.5 million air bombs made unprecedented damage to the city, leaving the major part of the ‘ALTE STADT’ (Old Town) in ruins and 300 000 people without homes.
+The mass evacuation, the drift from the urban, and the deaths resulted in a twice-less population than Munich had before the War.